MicrosoftDocs/well-architected/well-architected/devops/automation-tasks.md

 #### Cluster autoscaler

 Where horizontal pod autoscaling is a response to demand on a specific application of service running in a Kubernetes cluster, cluster autoscaling responds to demand on the entire Kubernetes cluster itself.
 If a Kubernetes cluster does not have enough compute resources or nodes to facilitate all requested pods' resource requests, some of these pods will enter a non-scheduled or pending state.
-In response to this situation, additional nodes can be automatically added to the cluster.
+In response to this situation, more nodes can be automatically added to the cluster.
 Conversely, once compute resources have been freed up, the cluster nodes can automatically be removed to match steady-state demand.

 Cluster autoscaler can be configured when creating an AKS cluster.
 The following example demonstrates this operation with the Azure CLI.
 This operation can also be completed with an Azure Resource Manager template.